-Doing the exercises in a swimming pool with clean water is best because you can see what is (or more exactly isn’t) in the water and so you will be more relaxed than if you did the exercises in opaque water.
+2) Doing the exercises in a swimming pool with clear water is best because you can see what is (or more precisely isn’t) in the water and so you will be more relaxed than if you did the exercises in opaque water.

-If you can’t get the help of a supportive person, I recommend that you do the exercises in a swimming pool supervised by a life guard which knows what you are trying to accomplish and can keep an eye on you.
+5) If you can’t get the help of a supportive person, I recommend that you do the exercises in a swimming pool supervised by a lifeguard which knows what you are trying to accomplish and can keep an eye on you.

-Ideally you should do the exercises when the swimming pool isn’t crowed, to avoid getting stressed out by people that splash or trash water around you.
+6) Ideally, you should do the exercises when the swimming pool isn’t crowded, to avoid getting stressed out by people that splash or trash water around you.

 Acclimating To Water

-To get started, we will do a few exercises for you to get comfortable being in contact with water and then entering into the water:
+To get started, we will do a few exercises for you to get comfortable being in contact with water and then to enter the water:

 Submerging Your Head